AnnieTreasa/Tools_in_Data_Science/README.md

 ﻿# Tools_in_Data_Science
+ This repo contains project done by me in the course of tools in data science which is part of BSC degree in Programming and Data Science from IIT Madras.
 ## FILES :
 ### ratings.csv
 - contains ratings sorted by time.Ratings go from one to five.
 Both book IDs and user IDs are contiguous.
 For books, they are 1-10000, for users, 1-53424.